Bike Week & Bike to Work Day

 Poker Run

 The City's Active Transportation Advisory Committee is organizing a bike poker run from Saturday, June 20, through Bike to Work Day.
-More details will be available the week before the event.

 Slow Roll Group Rides